sourceboat/laravel-enumeration/README.md

 ## License information

 Much of the functionality in this Package is inspired by [bensampo/laravel-enum](https://github.com/bensampo/laravel-enum) and some code has been taken from it and modified, for example the `MakeEnumCommand.php`, the `EnumServiceProvider.php` and this readme.
+Some code has been copied from [eloquent/enumeration](https://github.com/eloquent/enumeration), as at first this package build upon it, but due to depending only on a fraction of functionality we concluded it would be better to internalize the code that we used.

 - [bensampo/laravel-enum](https://github.com/bensampo/laravel-enum) is licensed under MIT
 - [eloquent/enumeration](https://github.com/eloquent/enumeration) is licensed under MIT